 - How can you write code likely to execute efficiently?

 The students that do well in this class are survivors.
 This class is a lot of work, and it is important to keep current.
 The material in this class is cumulative; it can be quite difficult to catch up if one falls behind.
 It is important to keep turning in homework and come to class.
 Here are some general hints for succeeding in this and other classes: Hints for Success.

-We will be discussion several different programming languages in this course: C, x86 assembly language, and Y86 assembly language.
+We will be discussing several different programming languages in this course: C, x86 assembly language, and Y86 assembly language.
 You will be writing programs in at least C and Y86.